oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 Here's how to make a one-off code change.
 (If you're working on a larger feature, see the instructions at the end.)

 1. **Choose a descriptive branch name.** It should be lowercase and hyphen-separated, such as `fuzzy-rules`.
 Also, it shouldn't start with `hotfix` or `release`.
-2. **Create a new branch with this name, starting from 'develop'.** I.e., run:
+2. **Before coding anything, create a new branch with this name, starting from 'develop'.** I.e., run:

     ```
       git fetch upstream